-Sometimes the quick fix that takes care of the symptom today leaves the same issue tomorrow; when a problem is related to how you move and perform your activities you may find temporary relief, but often the problem keeps coming back.
+When a problem is related to how you move and perform your activities you may find temporary relief, but often the problem keeps coming back.
 Learning the Alexander Technique teaches you to increase your level of self-awareness and quality of movement, helping you to recognize and stop these issues off as they arise.
 As you apply the Alexander Technique in your daily life and activities you reduce excess strain and tension and enhance your ability in self-management; you contribute to your own health and well-being.

 Institutions the Alexander Technique is part of:

 - The Mayo Clinic